thushv89/attention_keras/README.md

 * Go to the <project dir>.
 Any example you run, you should run from the <project dir> folder (the main folder).
 Otherwise, you will run into problems with finding/writing data.
 * Run  `python3 src/examples/nmt/train.py`.
 Set `degug=True` if you need to run simple and faster.
 * If run successfully, you should have models saved in the model dir and `attention.png` in the `results` dir.

+## If you would like to show support

+If you'd like to show your appreciation you can [buy me a coffee](https://www.buymeacoffee.com/thushv89).
+No stress!
+It's totally optional.
+The support I recieved would definitely an added benefit to maintain the repository and continue on my other contributions.

 ___

 If you have improvements (e.g. other attention mechanisms), contributions are welcome!